HumanPerformance/ControlSystem/README.md

 >><b>2.4</b> Pulls scenario instructions and parameters to be sent to the SDs <br />

 ><b>3.0</b> Triggers SDs as specified by scenario instructions and parameters <br />

+In other words, the process of <b>receipt</b> (as the name indicates) consists of receiving commands or messages from the CR.
+The proces of <b>translation</b> consists on using the information from the CR command to access the configuration XML and extract the instrument list, scenario instructions and parameters, which are then passed to the SDs as part of the <b>transmission</b>.
+The entire process has been depicted in <b>Figure 1</b>.

 ![OPERATION](https://github.com/pd3d/ControlSystem/blob/master/Documentation/Operation/operation001.png)
 <b> Figure 1.
 Command Relay Diagram </b>